kavyabasupalli/PREDICTION-CANCER/README.md

  Business Problem:

 Sometimes the biopsy result might indicate a tumor to be Benign (Harmless) but later this tumor may split and spread infecting internal tissues turning into a Malignant tumor (Harmful) hence, predicting the biopsy (FNA) result and predict if a tumor could actual be Malignant (Spreading/Harmful) in the future.

+PREPROCESSING THE DATA:

+We have  11 variables which are
+Sample code number
+Clump Thickness
+Uniformity of Cell Size
+Uniformity of Cell Shape
+Marginal Adhesion
+Single Epithelial Cell Size
+Bare Nuclei
+Bland Chromatin
+Normal Nucleoli
+Mitoses
+Class

 ANALYSIS :